bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 If it starts with "reset" then the current origin will be set to (0,0) and the scaling factors will be reset to 1 in both horizontal and vertical directions.

-If it starts with 'center', 'north', 'south', 'northwest', 'northeast', 'southwest', 'southeast', 'east' and 'west', then it sets the origin to the center,  the four
+If it starts with 'center', then it sets the origin to the center.
-corners of the viewport, or the middle of the four sides of it.

 If it starts with 'top' the origin is moved so that its y-position is at a position same as the viewport height.
 If it starts with 'side' the origin